-Updated versions of the BIOS may be available on the HP website.
+Updated versions of Setup Utility (BIOS) may be available on the HP website.

 Most BIOS updates on the HP website are packaged in compressed files called SoftPags.

 Some download packages contain a file named Readme.txt, which contains information regarding installing and troubleshooting the file.